Abdoallah-Badr/Interactive-comments-section-solution/README.md

-# Frontend Mentor - Interactive comments section solution
+# Interactive comments section solution

-### the base project from frontend-mentor but i am add to it some some features as dynamic movement for comments and replies
+### the base project from frontend-mentor but i am add alot od features as dynamic movement for comments and replies

 ## Table of contents